veereshhalagegowda/platformDocumentation/Layout/card-header.md

 {
   "name" : "card-header",
   "type" : "Component",
-  "category": �Layout�,
+  "category": "Layout",
   "version" : "1.0.0",
   "averageRating" : 1,
-  "description" : " Card-header is a block which is a combination of card,card-title,card-subtitle and card-image. �, "platformSupportVersion" : "4.0.0",
+  "description" : " Card-header is a block which is a combination of card,card-title,card-subtitle and card-image.", "platformSupportVersion" : "4.0.0",
   "publisher" : "Ayush"